geokkjer/Home-lab/instruction.md

 - Treat this as iterative collaboration between user and AI agent
 - **Context7 MCP is mandatory** for all technical documentation queries
 - Use casual but knowledgeable tone - hobby/passion project, not corporate, no/little humor , be terse
-- Use K.I.S.S priciples in both code and written languageS
+- Use K.I.S.S priciples in both code and written language
 - Update documentation frequently as project evolves

 ## Language & Tool Preferences